FilipDem/Domoticz-NEST-plugin/README.md

    * type_of_switch: 'Heating', 'Eco mode', 'Away', 'Temp/Hum', 'Heating Temp', 'Protect' The names cannot be changed, except the name of the hardware.

-For each created device a remark is added to the description, like 'Do not remove: [Family Room Heating]'.
+For each created device a remark is added to the description, like '**Do not remove**: [Family Room Heating]'.
 The part in square brackets (inclusive) is needed to make this plugin work.

 Success!